 In accordance with Technical Bulletin 2006-1, GSA recognizes cleanup costs over the estimated life of the underlying assets.
 A useful life of 30 years is used for the purpose of recognizing and amortizing the long-term estimated asbestos cleanup costs for GSA facilities.
-During FY 2021, changes to GSA's total estimated liability consisted of cost re-estimates, inflation, and amortization of remaining future year costs.

-The amortized asbestos-related liabilities reported for FY 2021 are \$1.49 billion, which is a slight decrease from FY 2020, which was \$1.52 billion.
-The decrease is due to changes in asbestos liability cost factors based upon updated building asbestos abatement cost estimates.
-The unamortized asbestos liability or FY 2021 is \$5 million; in FY 2020, this amount was \$7 million.
+The amortized asbestos-related liabilities reported as of September 30, 2022, are \$1.51 billion, which is a slight increase from FY 2021, which was \$1.49 billion.
+During FY 2022, changes to GSA's total estimated liability consisted of cost re-estimates, inflation, and amortization of remaining future year costs.
+The increase is due to refinements in asbestos liability cost factors based upon updated building asbestos abatement cost estimates.
+The unamortized asbestos liability for FY 2022 is \$4.9 million; in FY 2021, this amount was \$5.2 million.